adriandarian/spectra/terraform-provider-jira/README.md

 go test ./... -v
 ```

-## Integration with md2jira
+## Integration with spectra

-This provider is part of the [md2jira](https://github.com/md2jira/md2jira) project, which provides tools for managing Jira from markdown documentation.
+This provider is part of the [spectra](https://github.com/spectra/spectra) project, which provides tools for managing Jira from markdown documentation.

-You can use this Terraform provider alongside md2jira for different use cases:
+You can use this Terraform provider alongside spectra for different use cases:

-- **md2jira**: Sync existing markdown documentation to Jira
+- **spectra**: Sync existing markdown documentation to Jira
 - **Terraform provider**: Manage Jira as infrastructure-as-code

 ## License